 5. Take a look at your store and give it a test run

 You need to ensure that all of your products are displayed correctly and your logo is visible.
-It’s also a good idea to put a few things in your cart to double check shipping fee and sales tax.
+It’s also a good idea to put a few things in your cart to double-check the shipping fee and sales tax.

 Click “Review my storefront” to review your store.
 Navigate to the Review section and request final confirmation once you’ve confirmed your information is correct.